-You’re looking through your credit card statement when all of a sudden you see it: a fee you didn’t know was coming.
+You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 Don’t fret.
-It’s happened to all of us.
+It happens to the best of us.
 After all, fees and interest are the main ways credit card companies make their money.

 How Much Does a Credit Card Cost?

-There are a number of other fees you could be charged, of course, but most of them are avoidable.
-Here’s a quick glance at several fees you’ll often see with credit cards:
+Here’s a glance at several fees you’ll often see with credit cards:

-- Interest fees: Usually charged when you carry all or part of your statement balance past the minimum payment due date
+- Interest fees: Charged when you carry all or part of your statement balance over to the next billing cycle.

-- Balance transfer fees: Charged by the receiving card when you transfer a balance from one card to another
+- Balance transfer fees: Charged by the lender when you transfer a balance from one card to another.

-- Foreign transaction fees: Charged when you conduct a transaction involving foreign currency
+- Foreign transaction fees: Charged when you conduct a foreign transaction.

-- Returned payment fees: Charged when you unsuccessfully try to pay your credit card balance (due to an insufficient bank account balance, for example)
+- Returned payment fees: Charged when you unsuccessfully try to pay your credit card balance (typically due to insufficient funds).

-- Over-the-limit fees: Charged when you exceed your credit limit (not common, you must opt in)
+- Over-the-limit fees: Charged when you exceed your credit limit (not common, you must opt in to a plan).

 Interest Fees (Finance Charges)

-- Interest charges arise when you carry a balance on your credit card from one month to the next without paying the full statement balance.
+- Interest is charged when you carry a balance on your credit card from one month to the next without paying the full statement balance.

 - You’ll incur interest when you don’t pay your statement balance in full by the due date.
-(Yes, this means you’ll owe interest even if you diligently make your minimum payment.)
+This means you’ll owe interest even if you diligently make your minimum payment.

-- Your interest fees are based on the annual percentage rate (APR) of your card (we explain APRs more below).
+- Your interest fees are based on the annual percentage rate (APR) of your card.

-- To mitigate risk against customers who default, banks generally give higher interest rates (APRs) to riskier borrowers.
+- To mitigate risk against customers who may default, credit card companies generally give higher interest rates to riskier borrowers.

-- Most credit card issuers make most of their money from interest charges, since many users don’t pay in full each month.
+- Most credit card issuers make money from interest charges, since many users don’t pay in full each month.

-- Interest can add up quickly – and bury you in credit card debt.
+- Interest can add up quickly – and could bury you in credit card debt.

 How to avoid interest fees

-Pay your entire statement balance by the due date of each billing cycle.
+Pay your entire statement balance by the billing cycle’s due date.

 Of course, this advice only applies to purchases you charge to your card.
 If you use your card for balance transfers or cash advances, interest can start accruing immediately, with no grace period.